 The word “blarney” was coined by Elizabeth I to describe her endless and fruitless discussions with Dermot McCarthy over his surrender of the castle to the Crown.
 The McCarthys built the present castle with its 85-foot-high keep in 1446, replacing an earlier castle.
 Though the Blarney Stone gets all the publicity, the castle's tower house and surrounding gardens are superb in their own right.
 The castle's grounds also include caves, dungeons, and a rock garden of ancient trees and weathered stones.

-Later this day, check in to your hotel Killarney, where dinner is included this evening.
+Then, continue your transfer to Killarney and check in to your hotel, where dinner is included this evening.
 After dinner, enjoy an exclusive Discovery Series discussion with a local resident on rural Irish life and growing up on a small farm in the 1950s.

 Your day is at leisure to pursue your own interests.